hermannm/devlog-kotlin/README.md

 fun callExternalService() {
   val response = sendHttpRequest() if (!response.status.successful) {
-    // When this exception is caught and logged, "statusCode" and "responseBody" will be included as
+    // When this exception is caught and logged, "statusCode" and "responseBody"
-    // structured fields in the log output.
+    // will be included as structured fields in the log output.
-    // You can also inherit from this exception class for your own custom exceptions. throw ExceptionWithLoggingContext(
+    // You can also extend this exception class for your own custom exceptions. throw ExceptionWithLoggingContext(
-      "Received non-successful response from external service",
+      "Received error response from external service",
       field("statusCode", response.status.code),
       field("responseBody", response.bodyString()),
     )